robobee-repos/nextcloud-docker/README.md

 ## Description

-It uses the official [owncloud image](https://hub.docker.com/_/owncloud/) as the it can take input configuration files to override the image configuration files, allowing for Kubernetes config maps.
+It uses the official [Nextcloud image](https://hub.docker.com/_/nextcloud/) as the it can take input configuration files to override the image configuration files, allowing for Kubernetes config maps.
 Additionally, configures a separate data directory.

 ## Environment Parameters